openmelody/mt-plugin-theme-manager/README.md

 `include_with_ssi` allows the specified module or widget to be included as an external file, saving server resources and making it easy to keep content updated site-wide.
 Possible values are `1` and `0` (the default).
-Within the UI, this option corresponds to the "Process as [SSI method] include."
-Server Side Includes must be enabled at the blog level (check this in Preferences > Publishing).
+Within the UI, this option corresponds to the "Process as [SSI method] include" option found when editing Template Modules and Widgets.

+Server Side Includes must be enabled at the blog level (enable this in Preferences > Publishing).
+A great way to enable this feature automatically is to use the AutoPrefs plugin.

+### Localized Template Support

-An advanced feature that Theme Manager supports installing localized templates.
+An advanced feature that Theme Manager supports is installing localized templates.
 Localized templates (that is, templates translated to another language) need to be defined within your plugin.
 You'll need to specify an `l10n_class` and the accompanying translations in your plugin.

+Note that Production Mode *must* be used to deploy your theme with localization support.
+Templates are translated when they are installed.
+When templates are linked (as in Designer and Developer Mode), however, this translation does not occur.

+### Example of Additional Template Settings

     name: Awesomeness
     version: 1.0